jakerb/Suited.js/README.md

 </p>

 # Suited.js
 Suited is a JS framework for creating sites and apps with templates and variables.
+Suited is built on top of <a href="https://github.com/jakerb/Tasche">Tasche.js</a> a JS template framework I had built in a previous project, if you wonder why the `tasche` variable is being called so much, that is why.

 # Getting Started
 Suited relies on templates (the .html type) to render out websites, the way is does this is with the {{handlebars}}